 The symptoms of infectious mononucleosis usually resolve themselves within

 1-2 months.
-However, once a person is infected with Epstein Barr virus, it
+However, once a person is infected, it

 establishes a lifelong infection which can cause recurrent episodes of

 After the primary infection, EBV remains within the host for life and is

 intermittently shed from the oropharynx (mouth and throat).
 Therefore